-The Board of Trustees of a state school asks parents or guardians of students enrolled at the school to make a single payment in advance, being the estimated cost of future items such as transport for class trips, workshop technology, and visiting drama groups.
-These activities are not integral to the supply of education which the school has a statutory obligation to provide.
+- 67. The Board of Trustees of a state school asks parents or guardians of students enrolled at the school to make a single payment in advance, in return for future items to be supplied by the school such as stationery and visiting drama groups and which the family has agreed to receive.
+Advance payment can also include an amount for a take-home item (such as a letterbox to be made in workshop technology) where the student has chosen to take that item home. - 68.
+These goods and activities are not integral to the supply of education that the school has a statutory obligation to provide.
 The payment is made for the right to participate in the activities to which the payment relates or for the right to ownership of an item.
 The entitlement of students to these rights is conditional on payment being made and GST is chargeable on the payment.